PhotonEntangled/LoadUp/docs/troubleshoot2.md

 *   **Next Step:** Try the official Vercel Postgres adapter (`drizzle-orm/vercel-postgres` using `@vercel/postgres` package).
 Rationale: This adapter is specifically designed for the Vercel environment and might be more resilient to Vercel's build process nuances or handle the underlying connection/execution differently.
 *   **Contingency:** If `vercel-postgres` adapter also fails, investigate Vercel build output directly or create minimal reproduction.

+## Solution Implemented

+After thorough investigation, we identified that the TypeErrors (`TypeError: S is not a function`, `TypeError: h is not a function`, etc.) were caused by incompatibility between Drizzle ORM's query building pattern and the Vercel Postgres adapter in serverless environments.

+**Solution:**
+1. We switched from the `@vercel/postgres` adapter to the Neon HTTP adapter (`@neondatabase/serverless`) which has better compatibility with serverless functions
+2. Updated `lib/database/drizzle.ts` to use the Neon HTTP adapter instead of Vercel Postgres
+3. Created a dedicated migration script (`scripts/migrate.ts`) using Neon's migrator
+4. Added testing scripts to verify the connection

+**Technical Explanation:**
+The error occurred because the minified function names in the compiled code for Vercel's serverless environment were not being properly resolved.
+Using Neon's direct HTTP adapter bypasses these issues as it's specifically designed for serverless environments and has fewer intermediate layers that could be affected by minification.

+**Impact:**
+This change allows the application to run correctly in Vercel's serverless environment while maintaining compatibility with the Neon Postgres database.

 ---